 If you were granted a petition to release living in the residence halls to take all or part of the 2020-21 academic year remote status due to COVID-19, you are not required to live on campus for the 2021-22 academic year.
 We strongly encourage you to reach out to Off Campus Housing and Neighborhood Relations and explore options in our robust off campus student communities.

 You can also apply to the waitlist in our Apartment Style housing.

 For the 2021-22 academic year we will have limited Apartment Style campus housing for transfer students.
-We have a robust off campus community composed mostly of sophomore and beyond students; therefore, we strongly encourage transfer students to work with Off Campus Housing and Neighborhood Relations and to review Ralphie’s List to consider off campus housing options.
+Transfer students can also apply via the New Student Application for Reed Hall, Weber Hall and Traditional experience halls.
+Additionally, we have a robust off campus community composed mostly of sophomore and beyond students; therefore, we strongly encourage transfer students to work with Off Campus Housing and Neighborhood Relations and to review Ralphie’s List to consider off campus housing options.